NorSoulx/docker_postgres_upgrade/README.md

      20000000 | 69984702 | 170042491.6762 | 469900687.4476
     (1 row)

+# Docker PostgreSQL 11 to 15 upgrade

-# Testing PostgreSQL 11 to 15 upgrade on Centos 7 using Docker
+Testing PostgreSQL 11 to 15 upgrade on Centos 7 using Docker

 ## Building Docker image for PostgreSQL 11 to 15 upgrade using Centos 7